- About SCAN

-In 2015-2016, the CAC served 677 children who were victims of severe physical or sexual abuse and 29 of their non-offending caregivers.
+In 2016-2017, the Richmond and Henrico CAC’s served 798 children who were alleged victims of severe physical abuse or neglect, child pornography, or witnesses to violence, and 545 adults including their non-offending caregivers.

 SCAN opened the region’s first and only Child Advocacy Center (CAC) in 2004.
 In 2007, the National Children’s Alliance accredited CAC, recognizing the quality of services and the community’s dedication to the CAC model.
 In January 2012, the CAC achieved accreditation again.